ShihaoXu/The-Web-Developer-Bootcamp/webdevbootcamp/IntroToExpress/objectives.md

 * Use the `--save` flag to install packages
 	* It will take the package name and version and automatically save it into our `package.json` file if we have one.
+	* Install the package and save it to the "dependency" section of our `package.json`
 * Explain what the package.json file does
 * Use `npm init` to create a new package.json
 	* `entry point` refers to the file where application starts.
 In most of our applications, it's going to be `app.js`.
+	* It's really common for us to create our own `package.json` using `npm init`

 # More Routing!